gavinmcfarland/plugma/notes/developer.md

 -   Look at manifest file to determine where to look for ui.ts and main.ts file
 -   Configure typescript properly
 -   Decide on npm package name
+-   Make sure env variables are being passed through to vite